mmlakin/recipefind/README.md

 This is a work in progress.

-The Flask app works!
-However, there are only four filters, with four categories, and no way to exclude items yet.
+Currently there are 8 manual filters and an exclude option.

 ## Usage